Tyrtania119/ConsoleSudoku/README.md

 - `0 0 9` – EXIT

-You can turn on dev mode in main menu - shows allocs and disallocs of the board **The player is rewarded for winning :]**
+You can turn on dev mode in main menu - shows allocs and disallocs of the board When the game ends, player is shown their stats - number of moves (valid and invalid) and time spent playing

+**The player is rewarded for winning :]**

 ------